• Meta

 Kastom & The Law: Worlds Apart

-It’s hard to decide whether our comprehensive understanding of the causes of crime should be cause for joy or despair.
+It’s hard to decide whether our comprehensive understanding of the problem should be cause for joy or despair.
 If we see so clearly what needs doing, why don’t we do it?